 Adham joined Watsi on July 1st, 2016.
-Five years ago, Adham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Adham's most recent donation traveled 4,900 miles to support Sreng, a mechanic from Cambodia, to fund retinal detachment surgery so he can see clearly again.
+Six years ago, Adham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Adham's most recent donation traveled 4,500 miles to support Daw Htar, an elderly woman from Thailand, to fund cataract surgery to regain her independence.

 Adham has funded healthcare for 55 patients in 10 countries.